 Did you ever feel like being watched?
 It's not pleasant, is it?
-Today, we’re increasingly using programs that somehow monitor employee behavior.
-In this article, we’ll talk about how to prepare employees for such a thing and how to gain their trust.
+Today, the use of computer software to monitor employee behavior is getting increasingly popular.
+The topic of this article will be how to help your employees prepare for this while also keeping their trust.

 There are many benefits of employee monitoring , and it’s no surprise these kinds of platforms are getting more and more popular among companies.

 The main advantage of a program such as this is that you can monitor your employees and see whether they spend their working hours productively or not.
-Next, you can also see what kind of sites they visit and how much time they spend on each task.
+In addition, you can see which websites they visit and how long they spend on their task.
 Furthermore, you can distinguish yourself which sites are productive, and mark them as positive.
 Or negative if they aren’t.

 If you want to try out a platform like this, there is a bunch of free online monitoring software on the net.